 Do you eat Tofu, veggie burgers, and imitation meat products?

 I will occasionally eat Tofu if I order out, but I haven’t mastered cooking it myself quite yet.
 I recently saved some recipes on Pinterest for the air fryer, so fingers crossed I can find some tasty methods.
 I love Veggie Burgers!
-Again, this is when dining out though.
-I have found that most sit-down dining restaurants (at least in Vegas), offer a veggie burger of some kind.
-I typically choose this option if available on the menu, but I don’t usually prepare them at home.
-When I first transitioned into this way of eating, I did find myself eating frozen veggie patties, imitation chicken, and soy burgers; however, over the last few months I have cut these things out.
-The taste was great, but the sodium content was usually insane.
+When I first transitioned into this way of eating, I did find myself eating frozen veggie patties, imitation chicken, and soy burgers all of the time; however, over the last few months, I try to limit the processed plant-based foods to one meal a day.

 Is it hard to find vegetarian options when eating out?

 Luckily, I live in Las Vegas where healthier options are available, compared to other locations across the map (for instance when I headed down south to Alabama).
 Dine-in restaurants sometimes offer some sort of vegetarian option, but I can almost always create a vegetable plate out of a menu’s side options.
 Unfortunately, fast food is where it gets tricky.
 A non-vegetarian diet is a bit easier for fast food.
 You can almost always find a grilled chicken sandwich on the menu, but a veggie burger isn’t usually an option.
 A lot of fast food joints offer salads, but more often than not, they are made up of Iceberg lettuce, and (if you’re lucky) will have a couple of grape tomatoes and a cucumber slice.
 Not my idea of a complete, well-balanced meal.

 Is it hard to go to social gatherings that include eating or pot-lucks?